kwonus/Quelle/README.md

 <br/></br>
 # What's Ahead?
-- The reference implementation will be made interactive and report the results of the parse via a console-based/command-line interface
+- The reference implementation will be made interactive and report the results of the parse via a REST interface
-- Tandem projects [search dialects] are expected to become siblings of the reference Rust implementation in this github repo.
+- A Web interface that includes this parsing engine will be incorporated into [Pin-Shot-Blue.io](https://Pin-Shot-Blue.io): Parsing as a Service to be available in 2023.